What Is a B2B Buying Journey Map?

 What's the biggest mistake in B2B journey mapping?

 Treating the buying journey as a linear, predictable sequence.
 Real buying committees move between stages based on internal priorities, budget changes, and competitive pressures.
-The biggest mistake is building a journey map that assumes rational, sequential progression instead of the messy, iterative reality of enterprise decision-making processes.
+Building a journey map that assumes rational, sequential progression instead of the messy, iterative reality of enterprise decision-making is where most programs go wrong.

 Do we need perfect data to start building a journey map?